-With that in mind, let’s lay out some principles that will allow us to make progress on designing conversational UIs.
+With that in mind, let’s lay out some principles that will allow us to make progress on designing conversational interfaces.

 1. Don’t pretend to be a human

 Playing bait-and-switch with a user can make them feel that they have been duped, or that they don’t understand how a system works; both are bad user experiences.
 Don’t pull the rug out from under your users.
-This means not using “is-typing” indicators or artificial delays to make it seem more human.
-On the contrary, bot messages should be styled differently and be clearly labeled in a way that communicates they are not human.
+This means not using “is-typing” indicators or artificial delays to make the user interface seem more human.
+On the contrary, conversation flows and bot messages should be styled differently and be clearly labeled in a way that communicates they are not human.
 This doesn’t preclude us from giving the bot personality.

 2. Keep it incredibly simple

-Bot conversations should be bounded to very particular subjects and follow linear conversation routes; we avoid complicated branching paths.
-We’re not trying to create a general, self-aware A.I. here.
+Chatbot conversations should be bounded to very particular subjects and follow linear conversation flows; we avoid complicated branching paths.
+We’re not trying to create a general, self-aware artificial intelligence here.
 It’s okay to expose and explain limitations.
 BASAAP.
 Individual bot designers shouldn’t have to account for tricky failure cases.
 Users will tire of complicated passages of dialogue.